wp-plugins/lexicographer/readme.txt

 1. Upload the `lexicographer` directory to the `/wp-content/plugins` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

+See Other Notes (https://wordpress.org/plugins/lexicographer/other_notes/) for how to use Lexicographer.

+== Usage ==

+Lexicographer does not add any new elements to the WordPress admin interface.
+Instead, you use it as follows:

+In your posts and pages, put the words and terms to index in spans of class `lemma`, like so: `<span class="lemma">ˌsu·per·ca·liˌfra·gi·lis·ticˌex·pi·a·liˈdo·cious</span>` (the stress and hyphenation marks are of course optional).

+In the page (or post, or text widget) where you'd like the index to live, make sure the HTML contains the following exact string:

+    <p>{{Lexicographer index}}</p>

+At this place, the index will be inserted.
+It will consist of the defined terms, linking to the definitions.

 == Support ==